65536william/docspring-documentation/docs/guides/template-editor/field-data-types.md

 ## Address

 The _Address_ type can be used to show a text input that autocompletes an address.
 Address autocompletion is powered by Google Maps.

 The address is currently formatted as a single string.
 We are working to improve this so that you can render the address parts as separate fields.

-If you need this ability now, you should create separate text fields for each part (e.g. street, city, state, zip, country.)
+If you need this functionality now, you could create separate text fields for each part (e.g. street, city, state, zip, country.)

 ### Available Display Types